juliamatlab/MatLang/README.md

 ```jl
 ] activate .
 ```
-Then use test.jl file in test folder.
-It uses Revise.jl for quick testing without the need for restarting
+Then use `usage.jl` file in test folder.
+It uses `Revise` for quick testing without the need for restarting.
+You also need to add `Requires`.